 next time you compile.)

-From build 9.18 NetTalk supports ciphers which provide perfect
+From build 9.18 NetTalk supports ciphers which provide perfect forward

-deploy this file with your application to get the DH cipher.
+file with your application to get the DH cipher.

-the client does not support ECDH and you do not ship dh2048.pem, then
+If the client does not support ECDH and you do not ship dh2048.pem, then

 they will fall back to using AES (which is still very good.)

 Here's an example alternate cipher list;